If Found...

 If Found... is a visual novel developed by Dreamfeel and published by Annapurna Interactive in May 2020 for Microsoft Windows, macOS, and iOS and October 2020 for the Nintendo Switch.
 The game has the player advance through two interleaved stories by erasing journal entries or images.
 One story follows a space explorer named Cassiopeia trying to prevent a black hole from destroying the Earth, while the other follows a young transgender woman named Kasio in a small Irish village in December 1993 as she navigates her relationships with her family and friends.
 The two stories alternate chapters, connecting metaphorically.

 Design for the game by Dreamfeel founder Llaura McGee started in 2016, with the eventual development of the game by a small team taking two years.
 Elements of the story's emotional arc were taken from McGee's personal experiences, though the game features concepts from several developers and is not autobiographical.
 The primary goal for the game was to connect players to the emotions of the story, with the mechanics of the game chosen to further that aim.
 Critics praised the game's artwork and story, especially for its emotional connection to the player via the erasing mechanic.
-It was nominated for the "Games for Impact Award" at the 2020 The Game Awards and for Outstanding Video Game at the 32nd GLAAD Media Awards.
+If Found... was nominated for the "Games for Impact Award" at The Game Awards 2020, for "Outstanding Video Game" at the 32nd GLAAD Media Awards, and for "Outstanding Achievement for an Independent Game" at the 24th Annual D.I.C.E.
+Awards.